Joseph Edlow: Nomination to be USCIS director

-On March 10, 2025, President Donald Trump nominated Edlow to be Director of United States Citizenship and Immigration Services.
+On March 10, 2025, President Donald Trump nominated Edlow to be Director of the United States Citizenship and Immigration Services.
 His nomination hearing took place on May 21, 2025, with Chuck Grassley, chair of the Senate Judiciary Committee, presiding.
 On June 12, 2025, the Senate Judiciary Committee advanced Edlow's nomination to the U.S. Senate with a party-line vote.

 Edlow's nomination was approved by the full U.S. Senate on July 15, 2025, by a vote of 52 yeas to 47 nays.
 He was sworn into office on July 18.